adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 Visit [http://localhost:8080/](http://localhost:8080/) to choose an integration type.

-To try out the different payment methods with our [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers) and other payment method details.
+Try out the different payment methods with our [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers) and other payment method details.

 ## Webhooks